VisiCool/VisiCool/README.md

-- 👋 Hi, I’m Vishal AKA @visiCool
+- 👋 Hi, I’m Vishal aka @visiCool
-- 👀 I’m addicted to learning AWS and DevOps.
+- 👀 Alwayes looking out to learn new technolgy.
-- 🌱 My favorite thing is studying and Experimenting with AWS.
+- 🌱 Desire to become DevOps and GitOps.
-- ✨ I believe in continuous learning.
+- ✨ believe in continuous learning and continouse experimenting.

 <!---
 visit GitHub/visit GitHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.